-A little loaf of bread, baptised “G-Nutrition” has caused quite a stir in among elderly care professionals.
-This bread is the result of a long development process aiming to meet the nutritional needs of the elderly, as well as being perfectly adapted to the taste preferences and eating abilities.
+A little loaf of bread, baptised “G-Nutrition”, has caused quite a stir in among elderly care professionals.
+This bread is the result of a long development process aiming to meet the nutritional needs of the elderly, as well as being perfectly adapted to their taste preferences and eating abilities.
+As of 2018, it became the first "everyday" food product to receive authorisation to be refundable by French Social Security, in recognition of its impact on elderly health.

 What is the recipe of success for the G-Nutrition bread, the recipient of a number of industry awards, including a SIAL innovation prize?
 To start with, a favourable climate.
 “From 2006 onwards, breadmaking businesses in France were encouraged to focus on developing food solutions for the elderly,” explains Piere-Yves Dymarski, innovation engineer for Cerelab who developed the bread in partnership with a number of industry players.
 “There has been a growing realisation that elderly malnutrition is a major problem for public health and new solutions were needed.
 Finally, we needed a catalyst in the form of Vitagora, who mobilised the region’s industries and scientific strengths around an ambitious R&D project.”